Temperature-activated dislocation avalanches signaling brittle-to-ductile transition in BCC micropillars

 To elucidate the underlying mechanisms of low- and high-temperature plasticity in W micropillars, we carry out three-dimensional DDD simulations in cylindrical domains with the same dimensions and crystallographic orientations as the experimental samples.
-We employ the MoDELib package, which features a dislocation mobility law tuned to capture the thermally activated motion of screw dislocations in W \cite{po2016phenomenological,cui2018size}, as well as elastic corrections for free and fixed surface boundary effects.
-We make the assumption that internal dislocation sources are the residue of the single-crystal growth process.
-A series of simulations are run at 300K and 900K, with randomly seeded initial dislocation sources including Frank-Read sources, single-arm sources, and mixed sources.
-At 300K, screw dislocation mobility is limited and many sources are activated to accommodate the imposed strain rate.
+We employ the MoDELib computer package, which features a dislocation mobility law tuned to capture the thermally activated motion of screw dislocations in W \cite{po2016phenomenological,cui2018size}, a pencil-glide cross-slip model, and elastic corrections for free and fixed surface boundary effects.
+We assume that internal dislocation sources are the residue of the single-crystal growth process.
+A series of simulations are performed at 300~K and 900~K, with randomly seeded initial dislocation sources including Frank-Read sources, single-arm sources, and mixed sources.
+At 300~K, screw dislocation mobility is limited and many sources are activated to accommodate the imposed strain rate.
 Plastic flow is maintained by slow and steady propagation of long straight screw dislocations, with periodic emission of fast edge components from the source activation process, consistent with previous simulations \cite{cui2016temperature,alcala2020statistics}, as well as TEM observations \cite{pozuelo2021separation}.
 Representative stress-strain curves and PSD of stress fluctuations are shown in Fig.~\ref{fig:sim}.
-Although the flow stress slightly depends on the specific initial microstructure, at 300K the PSD of all simulations scales as $~1/f^2$.
-The PSD power law exponent agrees well with experiments, confirming that low-temperature plasticity is a simple superimposition of the uncorrelated movement of short-lived edge and long-lived screw dislocations.
+Although the flow stress depends slightly on the specific initial microstructure, at 300~K the PSD of all simulations with only internal sources scales as $~1/f^2$.
+The PSD power law exponent agrees well with our experiments, confirming that low-temperature plasticity is a superposition of the uncorrelated movement of short-lived edge and long-lived screw dislocations.
 As expected, our DDD simulations capture the temperature dependence of the flow stress and the emergence of a mixed and curved dislocation microstructure with increasing temperature \cite{po2016phenomenological}.
-However, PSD $P_\sigma(f)$ scales as $1/f^2$ at all temperatures and no large stress drops are observed in the simulated stress-strain curves, in disagreement with the experimental data.
-We conclude that another thermally activated process, not included in our simulations, is responsible for the large stress fluctuations observed in experiments at high temperatures.
+However, using only internal sources, the PSD $P_\sigma(f)$ still scales as $1/f^2$ at 900~K (the case without the surface nucleation), and no large stress drops are observed in the simulated stress-strain curves, in disagreement with the experimental data.
+We conclude that another thermally activated process is responsible for the large stress fluctuations at high temperatures.